ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 The alert says:
 New workload cannot be applied to Service-X, in DATACENTER-N due to "network partition error", instances involved are {instance1, 2, 3...}.

-Engineer-Y take his laptop, connect to the instances and notice that there's no connectivity between them on port 12345/TCP, which is the connection used by Service-X.
+Engineer-Y takes his laptop, connect to the instances and notice that there's no connectivity between them on port 12345/TCP, which is the connection used by Service-X.

 He also checks if there are bigger issues and, doing that, notice that the security groups of the instances have been changed via Terraform 5 minutes ago from a scheduled job.
 The Terraform code is wrong and somehow it passed all the tests and ended-up in production.